MODELING TIPS

 GETTING THE MOST OUT OF YOUR RUINED CITY BLOCK BUILDINGS!

-The Ruined City block Buildings are a nice cost effective way to build large/small city boards, we wanted them very modular so we have begun to add them to building bases the width of the building (1 or 3 sections wide) and 5" deep to create what we call "Cells"so they are completely modular and you can make various size buildings by butting them together to form multi-room buildings.
+The Ruined City Block Buildings are a nice cost-effective way to build large or small city boards.
+We wanted them very modular, so we have begun to add them to building bases the width of the building (1 or 3 sections wide) and 5" deep to create what we call "Cells" so they are completely modular.
+You can make various size structures by butting them together to form multi-room buildings.
 Here are some samples...

 BUILDING BASES TO CREATE THE "CELLS"

-The Ruined City Block Buildings come in three building sections, so we cut our bases into x 3 the Buildings width to glue an entire building 3 sections to a single building base and the 3 single sections to 3 separate building bases (see first picture below with all 3 sections glued to a single base and the second picture for the 3 separate sections on individual bases).
-We used an instant glue to attach the bases even thought the tiles are self adhesive.
-Carefully measure out your base sizes (we recommend the width of the buildings and 5: deep) and score the tiles and pop them.
-Once complete glue the buildings to the bases and when finished you will have the width of your buildings and 5" deep.
+The Ruined City Block Buildings come in three building sections, so we cut our bases into x 3 the Building's width to glue an entire building (3 sections) to a single building base, and the 3 single sections to 3 separate building bases (see first picture below with all 3 sections glued to a single base and the second picture for the 3 separate sections on individual bases).
+We used instant glue to attach the bases even though the tiles are self-adhesive.
+Carefully measure out your base sizes (we recommend the width of the buildings and 5" deep), score the tiles and bend to "pop" them.
+Once complete, glue the buildings to the bases, and when finished, you will have a Cell the width of your buildings and 5" deep.
 See below for some examples.

 Above - The 3 building sections glued to individual building bases.

-This add a completeness to the cells we think.
-Next you will glue rubble and we used the Urban Rubble Basing tub to add rubble between the floors.
+This adds a completeness to the cells.
+Next you will glue rubble.
+We used the Urban Rubble Basing Tub to add rubble between the floors.
 You can find it here - URBAN RUBBLE KIT or URBAN RUBBLE BASING TUB

 ADDING RUBBLE TO YOUR BUILDING BASES USING PVA GLUE

-You can add PVA (Elmers) glue in between the wooden floors as seen below, drizzle your rubble over and let set for about 10 minutes and then shake off the excess in a empty container so you can re-use the unused rubble.
-Use a dropper with a mixture of 50/50 water and PVA glue and drip it all over the entire surface of the rubble.
+You can add PVA (Elmer's) glue in between the wooden floors as seen below.
+Sprinkle your rubble over it and let set for about 10 minutes.
+Then shake off the excess in an empty container so you can re-use it later.
+Use a dropper with a mixture of 50/50 water and PVA glue, and drip it all over the entire surface of the rubble.
 Let it dry for about 24 hours.
-Once dry shake off the excess again and use instant glue to drip over those stubborn areas.
+Once dry, shake off the excess again and use instant glue to drip over those stubborn areas.

 Glue added...